marshall7m/terraform-aws-infrastructure-live-ci/README.md

     If the Github event was open PR activity, the Lambda Function will collect a list of unique directories that contain new/modified .hcl and/or .tf files.
 For every directory, the Lambda Function will run an ECS task (#5).
 In addition to the ECS task(s), the Lambda Function will check if there's a deployment flow in progress and add the check to the PR's commit status.

-    If the Github event was a merged PR, an ECS task named Create Deploy Stack will be run.
+    If the Github event was a merged PR, an ECS task named create deploy stack will be run.

 4. The Lambda Function will load an AWS System Manager Parameter Store value reference as `merge_lock` that will contain the PR ID of the deployment in progress or `none` if there isn't any in progress.
 Merging will be locked until the deployment flow is done.
 Once the deployment flow is finished, the downstream Lambda Function (see #7) will reset the parameter value.

-    `**NOTE The PR committer will have to create another commit once the merge lock status is unlocked to get an updated merge lock commit status. **`
+    `**NOTE: The PR committer will have to create another commit once the merge lock status is unlocked to get an updated merge lock commit status. **`

 5. The ECS task will run a plan on the Terragrunt directory.
-The task will upload a commit status displaying if the plan command was successfully executed or not.
-(See section ##Commit Statuses for more info on commit statuses created in this module).
+This will output the Terraform plan to the CloudWatch logs for users to see what resources are proposed to be created, modified, and/or deleted.

 6. The task will overwrite the current merge lock value with the associated PR ID.
 Next, the task will scan the trunk branch for changes made from the PR.
 The task will insert records into the metadb for each directory that contains differences in its respective Terraform plan.
 After the records are inserted, the task will invoke the #7 Lambda Function.